 Newfies are gorgeous, gentle giants who can be great additions to your home.
-However, like any dog breed, Newfoundlands are predisposed to certain health conditions that can decrease the quality of their life or their lifespan.
+However, like any dog breed, Newfoundland dogs are predisposed to certain health issues that can decrease the quality of their life or their lifespan.

-If you want to learn about the top 5 health conditions that Newfoundlands are prone to and ways that you can avoid them, keep reading.
+If you want to learn about the top 5 Newfoundland dog health problems and ways that you can avoid them, keep reading.

 Bloat occurs when the dog’s stomach fills with too much gas or air.
 The stomach flips, which cuts off the blood flow.

 As their body is struggling to function normally, pressure increases until the stomach can burst.
 Another problem is that the longer your dog’s stomach goes without blood, the more cells die.

 The reason why bloat occurs isn’t clear.
 Sometimes if your dog eats too fast, feels anxious, exercises after eating, or only eats one meal a day, they can experience bloat.
 The good news is that your dog will immediately let you know if something is wrong.

 Symptoms to watch out for bloat include a bloated belly, dry heaving, sluggishness, pale gums, and excessive saliva.
 In order to avoid a scary trip to the vet, there are a few things you can do to prevent bloat:

 - Newfoundland dogs should eat at least twice a day